ISLAND BARN RESERVOIR SAILING CLUB

 19 Cruising is not allowed during Open Meetings unless permission is given on the day by the Duty Officer.

-20 Except for emergencies, only persons authorised by the Duty Officer and
+20 Rescue boats - except for emergencies, only persons authorised by the Duty Officer and

 may be in command of a powerboat.

 21 No boat shall be sailed unless it has sufficient buoyancy to pass a swamp test or the test required by its class regulations.